Home βΊ Baby Names Directory βΊ Amalia

 Is Amalia popular?

-Amalia has grown steadily in the United States and ranks in the top 400 girls' names, boosted by the broader popularity of Amelia.
+Amalia has grown steadily in the United States and is currently within the top 1000 girls' names, boosted by the broader popularity of Amelia.